-The Virginia Historical Society enthusiastically announces its summer session of “Primarily Virginia”, an online teachers’ institute that highlights the collections of the VHS and the Library of Congress while emphasizing both primary source learning and historical inquiry.
+The Virginia Historical Society enthusiastically announces its fall session of “Primarily Virginia”, an online teachers’ institute that highlights the collections of the VHS and the Library of Congress while emphasizing both primary source learning and historical inquiry.
 The institute consists of an introduction and six modules, each of which is centered on specific objects from the VHS collections while focusing on a particular historical era.
 These objects will be used as a lens to examine the historical era, revealing new information while looking at Virginia’s history in a different manner.
-Registration for the summer session will begin on April 15, 2014, and the first day of the class is June 16, 2014.
+Registration for the fall session will begin on September 2, 2014, and the first day of the class is September 24, 2014.

 Each module will consist of the following (approximately 6 to 7 hours per module):